Scalpers offer thousands of fake spec Oasis tickets BEFORE US presale

-Scalpers offer hundreds of US Oasis tickets
+Scalpers offer thousands of Oasis tickets in the US.

 It’s not really a ticket at all…